(Legal) Immigrants Are Welcome Here

 The last one is mostly unavailable during the Trump administration because the president thinks that people suffering war and disasters should just suffer or starve to death.
 Even if you meet all of the requirements it takes years and lots of legal fees to become a citizen.

 If you don’t qualify for provisions 1 or 2, it’s obvious that to fulfill 3, 4, or 5 requires a great deal of privilege.
 Most international students who come to study in the U.S.A. come from very wealthy families who can afford to not only give them an education that would gain them admission to a U.S. university but also the tuition money to put them through 4 years of college or graduate school without financial aid.
-Some of these students get a job after graduation with a U.S. company who is willing to sponsor them, but that is a rarity when employers prefer domestic employees that don’t require sponsorship.
+Some of these students get a job after graduation with a U.S. company who is willing to sponsor them, but that is rare when employers prefer domestic candidates that don’t require sponsorship.
 To be sponsored by a U.S. employer usually requires being in a highly technical or specialized field where there is a dearth of qualified U.S. candidates.
-A way to circumvent provisions 3 or 4 is if you are extremely wealthy and can prove that you can live in the U.S. long term without government support or employment.
+A way to circumvent provisions 3 or 4 is if you are extremely wealthy, have over $1 million to start your own business, or prove that you can live in the U.S. long term without government support or employment.

 This leaves out millions of people who want to come to the United States but can’t afford to study abroad, are too old, don’t have family or professional connections, etc. An increasing number of these people come from countries ravaged by climate change where crops are failing due to drought, communities are destroyed by flood, livelihoods based on natural resources are no longer viable, or it’s simply too hot (Kuwait City for example, frequently see summer days hit or surpass 50°C).
-Others come from countries in the Banana Republic or Latin America where centuries of economic exploitation and political oppression has left the economy in tatters, their cities governed by gangs, and zero economic mobility for the poor.
+Others come from countries in the Banana Republic or Latin America where centuries of economic exploitation and political oppression has left their economy in tatters, their cities governed by gangs, and zero economic mobility.
 Some are the victims of sexual violence or gang violence, or the threat of it if they do not leave.
-Since applying to become an legal immigrant to the U.S. is nearly impossible for those without the money, education, or connections, that leaves them with no choice except to come illegally, and hope to gain legal status after they are already residing in the U.S. No one wants their status to be illegal, but you will risk it if the alternative is death.
+The vast majority are people of color of the global majority.
+Since applying to become a legal immigrant to the U.S. is nearly impossible for those without the money, education, or connections, that leaves them with no choice except to come any way they can, and hope to gain legal status after they are already residing in the U.S. No one wants their status to be illegal, but you will risk it if the alternative is death, violence, and starvation.

-If you're a descendant of the original English or Dutch settlers who came here on the Mayflower or some such vessel, your ancestors had even less vetting to go through.
+If you're a descendant of the original English or Dutch settlers who came here on the Mayflower or some such vessel, your ancestors had no such legal system to pass through.
 Between 1606 and 1624 the Virigina Company actively recruited men and women to settle in Virginia with promises of land, wages, or marriage.
 The pilgrims of Massachusetts arrived for religious freedom, and the Dutch settlers to New Amsterdam for economic opportunities.
-Your ancestors arrived here unnanounced, chopped down forests and planted invasive species, killed and drove out the native residents and took their land.
+These Europeans arrived here unnanounced, chopped down forests and planted invasive species, killed and drove out the native residents and took their land.
 By today’s standards, they were more criminal than any "illegal immigrant" today.
 They are the definition of domestic terrorists who invaded, raped, pillaged, were unvaccinated, and spread diseases.
 They were considered legal whereas someone trying to bring their favorite exotic snack on a flight today would be turned away due to agricultural regulations.

 Clearly, whether you are a legal or illegal immigrant in the United States has much more to do with whether you serve the purposes of white supremacy than anything else.
 White European settlers were allowed to come to the U.S. for centuries and do whatever they wanted, even if that entailed engaging in slavery, Native American genocide, and settler colonialism.
 People of color without wealth or connections continue to be excluded.
 Those who came here during friendlier administrations may eventually gain legal status, but if you fail to do so before that window closed, then you risk being branded illegal forever.
 As an illegal immigrant, you are not permitted to work, or take advantage of social benefits like Medicare and social security, even though you will still pay taxes on your wages and your children are citizens.